Ribble Valley line: Early history

 The Ribble Valley line was built by several different railway companies, all of which later became part of the Lancashire and Yorkshire Railway, and so following the 1923 Grouping the whole line was part of the London, Midland and Scottish Railway.

 The southernmost portion of the Ribble Valley line, between Salford and Bolton, was built by the Manchester and Bolton Railway, and opened in 1838; it amalgamated with the Manchester and Leeds Railway (M&LR) in August 1846; a connecting line between Salford and Manchester Victoria was opened in October 1846 and the M&LR amalgamated with other railways in 1847 to form the Lancashire and Yorkshire Railway (LYR).
 The route connecting Salford with Manchester Victoria was improved in 1865.

 The portion between Bolton and Blackburn Bolton Road was built by the Blackburn, Darwen and Bolton Railway (BD&BR).
-This company was formed on 27 September 1844, and was authorised on 30 June 1845 to build a line to Blackburn that would connect with the M&BR at Burnden, to the south of Bolton; on 3 August 1846 the route was amended so that the BD&BR could use Bolton station.
+This company was formed on 27 September 1844, and was authorised by the Blackburn, Darwen and Bolton Railway Act 1845 (8 & 9 Vict. c. xliv) on 30 June 1845 to build a line to Blackburn that would connect with the M&BR at Burnden, to the south of Bolton; on 3 August 1846 the route was amended by the Blackburn, Darwen and Bolton Railway Act 1846 (9 & 10 Vict. c. cccx) so that the BD&BR could use Bolton station.
 Construction commenced at Darwen on 27 September 1845, and the line was opened between Blackburn and Sough on 3 August 1847.
 Difficulties were experienced in the construction of Sough Tunnel, and also of the Tonge Viaduct, which collapsed during construction, due to timber centrings being moved before the mortar had thoroughly set.
 On 12 June 1848 the remainder of the line between Sough and Bolton was opened.
 To accommodate the Blackburn trains, Bolton station was enlarged in 1871; and in 1888 a curve at the north end of Bolton station allowed trains to run between the Preston and Blackburn lines without needing to reverse in the station.

 The route from Blackburn to Hellifield was also opened in two sections.
-The Blackburn, Clitheroe and North Western Junction Railway (BC&NWJR) was authorised on 27 July 1846 for a line from a junction with the East Lancashire Railway (ELR) at Daisyfield, east of Blackburn, to a junction with the North Western Railway (NWR) near Long Preston.
+The Blackburn, Clitheroe and North Western Junction Railway (BC&NWJR) was authorised by the Blackburn, Clitheroe and North Western Junction Railway Act 1846 (9 & 10 Vict. c. cclxv) on 27 July 1846 for a line from a junction with the East Lancashire Railway (ELR) at Daisyfield, east of Blackburn, to a junction with the North Western Railway (NWR) near Long Preston.
 Construction commenced at Clitheroe on 30 December 1846 but was delayed due to the partial collapse of the Whalley viaduct.
 The line was opened between Blackburn and Chatburn on 21 June 1850, and on the same day, a short branch to the Old Banks lime works at Horrocksford was opened.
 Trains used the BD&BR station at Blackburn (Bolton Road), running through the ELR station in order to reach it.
 Initially single track, the line between Daisyfield Junction and Chatburn was doubled in 1872–74.